Top 7 Social Links Methods to Transform Any Investigation

 How It Works

-Simply run Get Visible Friends from a social media profile entity and the results will be the ordinary list which everyone can see.
-So, next we select all of these friends and mark them with a flag, then run our Get Hidden and Visible Friends method.
-We can now see new friends have suddenly appeared which are unmarked.
-These are the contacts which the user chose to hide and may be extremely useful for the next step of our investigation.
-If the profile in question has hidden their entire list then you can just run Get Hidden and Visible Friends to view all friends.
+Simply run Get Visible Friends from a social media profile entity, and the results will be the ordinary list that everyone can see.
+Next, we select all of these friends and mark them with a flag, then run our Get Hidden and Visible Friends method.
+We can now see new friends that have suddenly appeared which are unmarked.
+These are the contacts that the user chose to hide and may be extremely useful for the next step of our investigation.
+If the profile in question has hidden their entire list, then you can just run Get Hidden and Visible Friends to view all friends.

 Search Relations

-Viewing a subject’s friend list is all well and good but sometimes we need more nuances.
-It’s probable that many of these connections are people our subject barely interacts with.
-Conversely, there are also likely to be profiles which the person of interest does interact with, but which are not even on the friend list.
+Viewing a subject’s friend list is all well and good, but sometimes we need more nuances.
+Many of these connections are probably people our subject barely interacts with.
+Conversely, there are also likely to be profiles that the person of interest does interact with but which are not even on the friend list.

 In fact, there will be a whole spectrum of interaction from nothing at all to… the sky’s the limit.
-The beauty of this method is that it breaks this information down so users can see not just who the subject interacts with, but also to what extent.
+The beauty of this method is that it breaks this information down so users can see who the subject interacts with and to what extent.

 How It Works

-From a social media profile we run the search method Search Relations.
+From a social media profile, we run the search method Search Relations.
 The results will include all profiles that our subject has interacted with, be it a post on a news feed, a comment on a post, or even a simple like.
-But we can also see that each of these entities are circles of different sizes.
+But we can also see that these entities are circles of different sizes.
 This corresponds to the profile’s ‘weight.’
-In other words, the bigger the circle, the more interaction has taken place.
+In other words, the bigger the circle, the more interaction occurs.

 SL ISE